Akin Ayodele: Jacksonville Jaguars

 In 2004, he totaled 131 tackles (second on the team), 2 sacks, 3 passes defensed, one forced fumble, one fumble recovery and one blocked field goal.
 In 2005, he tallied 100 tackles (third on the team) 2.5 sacks, 4 tackles for loss and 4 forced fumbles (led the team).
 He had 15 tackles and 2 sacks against the Kansas City Chiefs.

-Ayodele never missed a game and was the first player in franchise history to record at least 100 tackles in four consecutive seasons.

 Dallas Cowboys

 In 2006, he signed a five-year contract with the Dallas Cowboys as a free agent, to play inside linebacker in the team's 3-4 defense and help shore up their run defense.
 Coincidentally, as a child growing up in Irving, Ayodele was a ball boy for the Cowboys in high school.
 He recorded 106 tackles (second on the team), 5 tackles for loss (tied for the team lead), 2 interceptions (third on the team), 4 passes defensed, 2 fumble recoveries and 7 special teams tackles.
 He started in the NFC Wild Card Playoff Game against the Seattle Seahawks, making 8 tackles.

 In 2007, Ayodele had a chance to play on the same team with his brother Remi, while posting 14 starts, 95 tackles (fourth on the team), 4 passes defensed and 3 special teams tackles.
 He started in the NFC Divisional Playoff Game against the New York Giants, making 6 tackles.

 In 2008, after the team signed free agent linebacker Zach Thomas, he became tradable.
-On April 25, Ayodele was traded along with tight end Anthony Fasano to the Miami Dolphins in exchange for a fourth-round pick (#100-Tyvon Branch) in the 2008 NFL Draft.
+On April 25, Ayodele was traded along with tight end Anthony Fasano to the Miami Dolphins in exchange for a fourth-round pick (#100-Tyvon Branch) in the 2008 NFL draft.